OJ98/Ahoy/README.md

 To add new message types or modify the protocol:

-1. Edit `purchase.bspl` with new message definitions
+1. Edit `protocols/purchase.bspl` with new message definitions
 2. Update agent logic to handle new message types
 3. Modify `configuration.py` if role changes required
 4. Test with mock client first before using production API